kubedb/cli/docs/guides/elasticsearch/snapshot/instant_backup.md

 }
 ```

-Now take backup of this database `infant-elasticsearch`.
+Now, we are ready to take backup of this database `infant-elasticsearch`.

 ## Instant backup